keslavi/react-seed-2024/prompt.md

 ### Global Extensions
 - `isEmpty`, `isTruthy`, `isFalsy` are available as global functions
 - Use these instead of creating new utility functions
+- **Console Logging**: Use `console.log(["all"], "message")` format for test/debug logging
+- Console extension filters logs based on log groups, with `["all"]` ensuring visibility

 ### Testing Setup
-- Vitest is configured with global functions of most common testing items: `screen`, `render`, `userEvent`, etc.
+- Vitest is configured with global functions of most common testing items: `screen`, `render`, `userEvent`, `waitFor`, `within`, `fireEvent`, `act`
+- **Global Testing Utilities Available**:
+  - `vi` - Vitest mocking and spying utilities (no import needed)
+  - `screen` - Testing library screen queries
+  - `render` - Component rendering
+  - `userEvent` - User interaction simulation
+  - `waitFor` - Async assertions
+  - `within` - Scoped queries
+  - `fireEvent` - DOM event firing
+  - `act` - React state updates
 - Use these directly without importing
 - if you feel the need to add an import for testing, verify it with me.
 - use test:commit instead of test; it runs once and stops.
+- **MSW Testing Patterns**:
+  - MSW is configured for both browser and Node.js environments
+  - Use MSW spies (e.g., `mswTaskSpy`) to verify handler execution
+  - Test MSW integration by verifying actual request interception, not just function calls
+  - MSW intercepts requests before they reach fetch, so mocking fetch won't work for MSW verification

-### Component Patterns
+### Component, store and test Patterns
 - Follow the `task*` slices and components as the guiding pattern
 - Maintain consistency with existing component structure
+- when <Input> is involved, look at /components/formhelper test patterns to look at or apply values.
+  -promptFormhelper.md has additional <Input > information to apply

+### MSW and Mock Data Patterns
+- **MSW Configuration**:
+  - Browser MSW setup in `src/test/msw/mswBrowser.js`
+  - Node.js MSW setup in `src/test/_setupTest.js`
+  - Conditional loading based on `config.msw` setting
+- **Mock Data Loading**:
+  - Use `mockLoad()` function for both browser and Node.js environments
+  - Data files are IIFE (Immediately Invoked Function Expression) format in `server-koa/data/*.js`
+  - Browser environment fetches from `/mock/*.js` endpoints
+  - Node.js environment reads directly from `server-koa/data/*.js` files
+- **MSW Testing Best Practices**:
+  - Create MSW spies (e.g., `mswTaskSpy`) to track handler execution
+  - Verify actual MSW interception, not just function calls
+  - Use `mockLoad()` for consistent data loading across environments
+  - Avoid mocking `fetch` when testing MSW integration

 ## Critical Analysis Framework